-3. The Quality of Service Picker (QUICKER) Toolchain
+3 The Quality of Service Picker (QUICKER) Toolchain

-This section describes the QUICKER toolchain and shows how QUICKER addresses the QoS mapping challenges outlined in Section 2.2 by using (1) model-to-model transformations of the user QoS policies into middleware-specific configuration options and (2) the Bogor [15] model-checking framework to define composite Real-time CCM-specific validation language constructs for validating the QoS options generated by transformations.
+This section describes the QUICKER toolchain.
+It explains how QUICKER addresses the QoS mapping challenges outlined in Section 2.2 by using (1) model-to-model transformations of the user QoS policies into middleware-specific configuration options and (2) the Bogor [19] model-checking framework to define composite Real-time CCM-specific validation language constructs for validating the QoS options generated by the transformation.